 You have the right to object to processing where we using your personal information (1) based on legitimate interests, (2) for direct marketing or (3) for statistical/research purposes.

-If you want to exercise any of the above rights, please email us at whittonnetwork@btconnect.com or writing to The Co-Ordinator, Whitton Network, 1 Library Way, Whitton, TW2 7AP.
+If you want to exercise any of these rights, please email us at whittonnetwork@btconnect.com or write to The Co-Ordinator, Whitton Network, 1 Library Way, Whitton, TW2 7AP.

 We may be required to ask for further information and/or evidence of identity.
 We will endeavour to respond fully to all requests within one month of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.